 Rule IV [[--> provisionality and primacy of induction]

 In experimental philosophy we are to look upon propositions inferred by general induction from phenomena as accurately or very nearly true, notwithstanding any contrary hypotheses that may be imagined, till such time as other phenomena occur, by which they may either be made more accurate, or liable to exceptions.

 This rule we must follow, that the arguments of induction may not be evaded by [[speculative] hypotheses.

-Since inductive reasoning that leads to provisionally inferred general patterns itself is now being deemed suspect in some quarters, it may help to note as follows from Avi Sion, on what he descriptively calls the principle of universality:
+Since inductive reasoning -- roughly: arguments where givens or observed "facts" in evidence render a conclusion significantly more likely to be true [[cf. here and here] -- leading to provisionally inferred general patterns itself is now being deemed suspect in some quarters, it may help to note as follows from Avi Sion, on what he descriptively calls the principle of universality:

 We might . . . ask – can there be a world without any ‘uniformities’?
 A world of universal difference, with no two things the same in any respect whatever is unthinkable.
 Why?
 Because to so characterize the world would itself be an appeal to uniformity.
 A uniformly non-uniform world is a contradiction in terms.

 Therefore, we must admit some uniformity to exist in the world.

 The world need not be uniform throughout, for the principle of uniformity to apply.
 It suffices that some uniformity occurs.

 Given this degree of uniformity, however small, we logically can and must talk about generalization and particularization.
 There happens to be some ‘uniformities’; therefore, we have to take them into consideration in our construction of knowledge.
 The principle of uniformity is thus not a wacky notion, as Hume seems to imply . . . .